Detox/core/spec.md

 Following choices were made for this particular implementation of Ronion:
 * packet size is 509 bytes (512 of data channel packet - 3 for data channel packet header)
-* address in 32 bytes DHT public key (see key pairs section below)
+* address in 32 bytes DHT public key (see keypairs section below)
 * `Noise_NK_25519_ChaChaPoly_BLAKE2b` from [Noise Protocol Framework](https://noiseprotocol.org/) is used for encryption/decryption (payload on `CREATE_REQUEST`, `CREATE_RESPONSE` and `EXTEND_REQUEST` is Noise's handshake message)
 * [AEZ block cipher](http://web.cs.ucdavis.edu/%7Erogaway/aez/) is used for re-wrapping (keys for wrapping/unwrapping with AEZ are received by encrypting 32 zero bytes with empty additional data using send/receive Noise CipherState used for encryption/decryption, together with 16 bytes MAC it will give identical 48 bytes keys for wrapping and unwrapping on both sides; nonce is 12 zero bytes and before each wrapping/unwrapping it is incremented starting from the last byte and moving to the first one)
 * data MUST only be sent between initiator and responder, all other data sent by other nodes on routing path MUST be ignored